-Lauren Gaskill is an author, speaker and host of the Finding Joy podcast and Finding Joy Ladies Night Out.
-She is in the process of publishing her first book, Into the Deep: Diving Into a Life of Courageous Faith, a national speaker and the founder of She Found Joy.
+Lauren Gaskill is the author of Into the Deep: Diving Into a Life of Courageous Faith, a national speaker and the founder of She Found Joy.
 Diagnosed with a connective tissue disorder (Hypermobile Ehlers-Danlos Syndrome), Lauren is passionate about encouraging others to fight for faith and keep hope alive — no matter what.
 When she’s not writing, Lauren loves to cook, bake and go on hikes with her husband and Cavalier King Charles Spaniel, who is affectionately named Reese after Lauren’s favorite candy, peanut butter cups.

 Beyond the standard introduction above, there’s a few things I want to share to help you get to know the real me on a deeper level.
 Click on the boxes below to learn more.